Jason Williams (American football): Dallas Cowboys

-The Dallas Cowboys started the 2009 NFL Draft without a first-round draft choice (part of the price to acquire Roy Williams) and then traded out of the second round, after they couldn't draft center Max Unger.
+The Dallas Cowboys started the 2009 NFL draft without a first-round draft selection (part of the price to acquire Roy Williams) and then traded out of the second round, after they couldn't draft Max Unger.
 After posting great pre-draft numbers, the Cowboys surprised observers by selecting Williams in the third round (69th overall).
-He was inactive for 11 games (3 with a sprained left ankle) and played in only five, making 2 special teams tackles.
+He was inactive for 11 games (3 with a sprained left ankle) and played in only five, making two special teams tackles.

 In 2010, during a 1–7 start, the Cowboys declared him inactive for two games because of poor play, before releasing him on November 2, based on his inability to grasp the defense and a lack of consistency on special teams.
-He appeared in 5 games, registering 3 defensive tackles, one pass defensed and 6 special teams tackles.
+He appeared in five games, registering three defensive tackles, one pass defended and six special teams tackles.

 Carolina Panthers (first stint)

 On November 3, 2010, Williams was claimed off waivers by the Carolina Panthers.
-He collected 5 tackles, a fumble recovery and two passes defensed in two games as a starter at weak-side linebacker.
+He recorded five tackles, one fumble recovery and two passes defended in two games as a starter at weak-side linebacker.
 He was placed on the injured reserve with a torn ACL on December 13.
 He finished with 15 defensive tackles, one pass defensed and 3 special teams tackles.

-In 2011, he played in 14 games (2 declared inactive) and started 2 contests at weakside linebacker.
+In 2011, he played in 14 games (two declared inactive) and started two contests at weakside linebacker.
 He had 21 defensive tackles, one forced fumble and 15 special teams tackles (led the team).
 He was released during final cuts on August 31, 2012.

 Philadelphia Eagles

 On October 9, 2012, he was signed by the Philadelphia Eagles.
-On November 3, he was released after playing in 2 games.
+On November 3, he was released after playing in two games.

 Carolina Panthers (second stint)

-On November 5, 2012, he was claimed off waivers by the Carolina Panthers.
-He played in 5 games (3 inactive) and registered 5 special teams tackles.
+On November 5, 2012, he was claimed off waivers by the Panthers.
+He played in five games (three inactive) and registered five special teams tackles.

 On August 31, 2013, he was released before the start of the season.
 On October 16, the Panthers re-signed him to take over Chase Blackburn's special teams duties, after he was named the starter at weakside linebacker.
 He blocked a punt against the New York Jets.
-He appeared in 11 games and tallied 5 special teams tackles.
+He appeared in 11 games and tallied five special teams tackles.

-In 2014, he appeared in 11 games (declared inactive in one contest), while making one defensive tackle and 3 special teams tackles.
+In 2014, he appeared in 11 games (declared inactive in one contest), while making one defensive tackle and three special teams tackles.
 He was released on December 2.

 Tampa Bay Buccaneers

-On December 8, 2014, he was signed as free agent by the Tampa Bay Buccaneers, after linebacker Brandon Magee was placed on the injured reserve list.
-He played in three games, collecting 3 defensive tackles and 4 special teams tackles.
+On December 8, 2014, he was signed as free agent by the Tampa Bay Buccaneers, after Brandon Magee was placed on the injured reserve list.
+He played in three games, recording three defensive tackles and four special teams tackles.

 Williams was re-signed on March 7, 2015.
 He was released on September 6, after the team claimed linebackers Jeremiah George and James-Michael Johnson.